top of page

 Embrace DIY and Repair Culture

 Giant corporations profit from planned obsolescence, knowing the crap they're selling you is gonna break in six months or less and you'll have to buy new.
 From them.
 Learning to fix or make things yourself can save money and reduce reliance on mass-produced shit.
+This isn’t just saving money — it’s reclaiming competency instead of outsourcing your power.

 • Home Repairs: Basic plumbing or repair skills can prevent costly replacements and the need to hire outside services.
 You can find tutorial videos all over the internet for nearly any project.